matissapinis/dt-llm-experiments/anthropics-llm-msc/README.md

 - Python 3
 - Git
-- An OpenRouter API key (used by the main experiment driver)
+- OpenRouter API key (used by the main experiment driver)

 ## Setup